Barstow Yard: Layout and Operation

 At the end of the west side, the depot has a maintenance facility for diesel locomotives with six continuous tracks and further systems for refueling and cleaning, as well as a turning loop.
 There is also a maintenance facility for freight cars (three continuous tracks) and several sidings for locomotives between the discharge hill and the exit group.
 In the north, several busy bypass tracks border the area (BNSF Cajon and Mojave Subdivisions), which are also used by Amtrak and Union Pacific (UP).

 With over five million freight containers per year, BNSF has the largest market share in intermodal freight traffic among the Class I railroad companies and wants to relieve other terminals in Southern California along the Southern Transcon Corridor with the terminal in Barstow, such as including the Hobart Yard in Los Angeles, which is the BNSF's largest container terminal with over a million containers moved each year.

 Barstow Yard is on the California road network at the junction of Interstate 15 (north-south) with Interstate 40 and State Route 58 (east-west).

+Barstow International Gateway

+In late 2022, BNSF announced the $1.5 billion development of a new yard on the south side of Barstow.
+This is known as the Barstow International Gateway project.
+The new yard will be 4,500 acres.